etsy/411/docs/Development/NewEnricherRendererType.md

 Defining `remote`
 -----------------

 The `remote` field indicates which Enricher this Renderer pulls data from.
 The Renderer framework will automatically query that Enricher and provide the data.
 We'll be using the `MyIP_Enricher`, so put `'myip'` goes in this field.
-For Renderers that doesn't use an Enricher, just leave it as `null`.
+For Renderers that don't use an Enricher, just leave it as `null`.
 ```
         remote: 'myip',
 ```